 Motor vehicle licensing is where you pay a fee to use your vehicle on public roads.
 The fee helps to pay for roading projects and road safety programmes.

-Vehicle licensing is sometimes referred to as ‘REGO’, but should not be confused with registration, which is the process where we add a vehicle’s details to the Motor Vehicle Register and issue its number plates.
+Vehicle licensing is sometimes referred to as ‘REGO’, but should not be confused with registration, which is the process where you add a vehicle’s details to the Motor Vehicle Register and issue its number plates.

 You can purchase REGO in any amount of months (from 1 month to 12 months)